curtisbarnard/BANKI/BANKI-answers.md

   - **Action:** I explained to them how to use and fill out the template and then left them to finish it.
   - **Result:** After a few hours I came to see what the final result was and found that they only partially completed it and had many mistakes.
 What I did then and with subsequent reports was to have them work on the quote in front of me for 30 minutes so that I could guide them and allow them to ask question.
 I found that technique brought people up to speed more quickly.

-- [x] B4) ell me about when you had to deal with conflict within your team.
+- [x] B4) Tell me about when you had to deal with conflict within your team.
 How was the conflict solved?
 How did you handle that?
 How would you deal with it now?

   - **Cause:** We had a rollout of shipments going on in which the schedule was tight.
 For the goods to come in, get assembled and leave the warehouse "orders" needed to be created in our ERP system which was a particular team members responsibility.
 I requested several times that they be created, but by the day in which they had to be created to not affect timing they were still not done.
   - **Action:** I gathered the team member along with two others on our team to discuss the issue.
 I explained the urgency of the matter along with the tasks that needed to be completed and when.
 I have to admit I had a rather frustrated demeanor.
 The responsible team member said they couldn't do it.
 I suggested that they build one order with all of us there and perhaps we could split the work.